apereo/cas/cas-server-documentation/installation/Monitoring-Statistics.md

 # Monitoring
 The CAS server exposes a `/status` endpoint that may be used to inquire about the health and general state of the software.
-Access is granted the following settings in `cas.properties` file:
+Access is granted the following settings in `application.properties` file:

 ```bash
 # security configuration based on IP address to access the /status and /statistics pages